 GE's credit card business faces two federal investigations

-The credit card business, now named Synchrony Financial, said it is in talks with the Consumer Financial Protection Bureau (CFPB) regarding a review of its debt cancellation products and related marketing practices, according to the regulatory filing dated March 13.
+The business, now named Synchrony Financial, said it was in talks with the Consumer Financial Protection Bureau (CFPB) regarding a review of its debt cancellation products and related marketing practices, according to the filing dated March 13.

-The company also said that it notified the CFPB about a problem with its Spanish-language filing after spotting it as part of an internal audit. ()
+The company said that it notified the CFPB about a problem with its Spanish-language filing after spotting it as part of an internal audit. (r.reuters.com/hez57v)

 The matter was referred to the Department of Justice (DoJ), which initiated a civil investigation over a possible violation of the Equal Credit Opportunity Act, as some Spanish-speaking customers and customers residing in Puerto Rico were excluded from certain statement credit and settlement offers, according to the filing.

 There is no assurance that the investigations will not have a "material adverse effect" on business and results, Synchrony said.

 The CFPB declined to comment and the DoJ could not be reached outside regular U.S. business hours.

 A GE Capital spokesman said on Tuesday the matter had already been disclosed in detail in the prospectus.

 The IPO filing last Thursday was the first step in GE's long-awaited plan to exit retail finance and reduce its dependence on its financing arm.